 Find out the times of the parades and shows before the actual day.
 Come up with a rough schedule for your day.
 A programme is available on the Disneyland Paris website.
 Obviously your schedule will depend on what you really want to see and do, and how many days you will be spending in the resort.
 Don’t try to squeeze in too much, especially if you are only visiting for one day.

 Allow extra time for character meet-and-greets

-If you wish to meet some of the Disney characters then be prepared for a few extra queues.
+Visitors wanting to meet Disney characters should prepare themselves for extra time queuing.
 During my visit, the queue to meet Mickey Mouse was about an hour.
-I was also told I could only use a cameraphone to photograph my meet-up with Mickey and, should I want something more professional, I would need to pay for one of the Disney team to take a photo with their own camera.
-I didn’t bother.
+I could only use a cameraphone to photograph my meet-up with Mickey.
+Should I want something better, I would need to pay for one of the Disney team to take a photo with their own camera.

 Keep your camera and equipment safe

-Bare in mind it is possible your camera could be knocked or bashed when you are stood in a large crowd, so hold your camera tight and be aware of your surroundings at all times.
-Also remember that crime can happen anywhere, even here!
+Bare in mind, when you are stood in a large crowd somebody could knock or bash your camera.
+Hold your camera tight and be aware of your surroundings at all times.
+Also remember that crime can happen anywhere, even at Disney!